 Hayley has been a long time Guide Dog puppy raiser with her mother, Cindy, and has worked with her as a Co-Leader in supporting her Guide Dog group.
 Her interest in dog training lead her to participate in search and rescue training as well as work as a veterinary technician for local veterinary care providers.
 She has also taken various dog behavior and training classes for these various activities over the years and provided dog-owner education in obedience and behavioral modification training.
-Cindy began her work with D4D in 2016 to help deliver these great dogs to our clients.
+Hayley began her work with D4D in 2016 to help deliver these great dogs to our clients.

 Stephanie Perkins, Foster Care Leader, Trainer

 Stephanie came to us initially as a foster care provider, and subsequently was asked to fill the role of our foster care group leader.
 She is knowledgeable and passionate about D4D’s foster care program and is responsible for initiating our weekly foster care training classes.
 Her supportive and encouraging teaching style has greatly benefited this program, developing the skills of all our foster care families.
 Stephanie also volunteers as a trainer for both dogs and clients.
 Prior to coming to D4D, she spent 9 years as a Guide Dog puppy raiser.

 Rebecca has been a volunteer with D4D since its inception.
 She assists management in her function as corporate secretary, along with providing support in the business area.
 Her background in retail sales has been very helpful, and she manages the sale of D4D items at all our special events.